Out-of-home placements and trauma

 Out-of-home placements are an alternative form of care when children must be removed from their homes.
 Children who are placed out of the home differ in the types and severity of maltreatment experienced compared to children who remain in the home.
 One-half to two-thirds of youth have experienced a traumatic event leading to increased awareness and growing literature on the impact of trauma on youth.
-The most common reasons for out-of-home placements are due to physical or sexual abuse, violence, and neglect.
+The most common reasons for out-of-home placements are due to physical or sexual abuse, violence (including witnesses of parental violence), and neglect.
 Youth who are at risk in their own homes for abuse, neglect, or maltreatment, as well as youth with severe emotional and behavior issues, are placed out of the home with extended family and friends, foster care, or in residential facilities.
 Out-of-home placements aim to provide children with safety and stability.
 This temporary, safe environment allows youth to have their physical, mental, moral, and social needs met.
 However, these youth are in a vulnerable position for experiencing repeated abuse and neglect.